 On Saturday at KidLitCon, there was a panel on diversity in blogging about children’s and YA literature.
 I was not there (bummer! sounds like it was a great panel), but author Brent Hartinger was on the panel, and via Twitter I learned that he said this during the panel:

 Brent handily encapsulated a whole mess of things I’ve been thinking about recently.
 (Edited to add: He also just sent me a link to this post he wrote about the Kidlitcon panel and his thoughts on diversity; it’s well worth a read.)
-Some of this is entwined with the wider discussion over the #YesGayYA situation, which prompted me to write last week’s post on the statistics about the state of LGBT YA publishing.1 Some of this is entwined with discussions I had earlier this year during the Diversity in YA tour, when we were routinely asked questions like, “How do you write about diversity authentically?”
+Some of this is entwined with the wider discussion over the #YesGayYA situation, which prompted me to write last week’s post on the statistics about the state of LGBT YA publishing. ((There are some really interesting discussions in the comments, and I intend to revisit some of those issues, especially regarding gender, in the future, once I’ve had time to think about them more.))
+Some of this is entwined with discussions I had earlier this year during the Diversity in YA tour, when we were routinely asked questions like, “How do you write about diversity authentically?”

 So, Brent’s tweet says it all.
 There is so much concern over authentic representations of minorities because there are so few of them.
 Nobody really worries about whether they’re being authentic in representing white, heterosexual people, because there are so many of those representations in the media.

 But with minorities, we’re working with a small number of representations.
 So, among people who care about these things, there are debates about how to represent minorities authentically.

 I hear this so much, but in my mind, authenticity is a ghost.
 You can chase it but you can never catch it.
 I talked a bit about this at the School Library Journal Day of Dialogue back in May, and promised months ago to blog about it later on, and well, it’s later on.
 Here are my notes on what I think about “authenticity.”
 (Warning: theoryspeak ahead.)